IQNOMY/platform_documentation/apis/apis.rst

  Example: christian@iqnomy.com*15854915

 Webservice key: This is a random generated key.
-You can find this key in [[integration on own website]]
+You can find this key in IQNOMY > Discovery > integration on own website

 .. note::
  Example: 65565245664b7063357a533157356a6966546c494e77433645635a594878527a496f38663037554a